Physician Assistant Studies

 Goal Four: Graduates Will Demonstrate Professionally Appropriate Knowledge and Behaviors

-Goal Four SLOs:
+Goal Four SLOs/PDCs:

 - Understand legal and regulatory requirements, as well as the appropriate role of the physician assistant;